CrasCris/TechnicalTest/Part2/Readme.md

 * Add in each response and answers the number of tokens
 * Create some styles for frontend Streamlit app
 * Use OpenLLM for using a bigger LLM model and using the information in dedicate vector database
+* How to perform the splitting text , adding special characters to help the embedding model

 ## How to running in production with Docker
 You have to generate your HuggingFace token and pass as parameter, the port is the default for streamlit.